 What information goes to Google when you update

-When your Chromebook checks for updates, it sends certain information to Google, like its version number and language.
+When your Chromebook checks for updates, it sends some information to Google, like the computer’s version number and language.
 This information isn't associated with you or your Google Account.

 If your system update won’t download, try the steps below.
 Test your Chromebook after each step to see if the problem is fixed.

 - Turn off your Chromebook, then turn it back on.

 - If you're having trouble using your phone's or Chromebook's mobile data to update your system, disconnect from the phone or mobile data.
 Connect to Wi-Fi or Ethernet instead.